HieuMeKu7/HerBirthday/README.md

 Tiem Cuon Len (her shop persona)

-Playable Characters
+Playable Character
-Users sign in as one of 6 close friends:

-Ho Phuong Dai

-Dau Quang Sang

-Phan The Vinh
+The user signs in as Duong Trung Hieu.

-Duong Trung Hieu
+The experience is from the perspective of Duong Trung Hieu interacting with Man and her shop persona.

-Truong Thi Thu Thao

-Nguyen Thanh Dong

-Only one can be “signed in” and chatting at a time, but users can sign out and switch to another to see different stories.

 Dialogue is 100% personalized
-Each friend has custom-written chat scripts for both Man and Shop personas (unique jokes, memories, behaviors).
+The chat scripts for both Man and Shop personas are custom-written from the perspective of Duong Trung Hieu (unique jokes, memories, behaviors).

 Dialogue is pre-scripted as choices (no open typing).